gershnik/Translit/README.md

 Either of these can be far more convenient than using the menu bar when typing mixed language text.

-If shortcuts aren't working navigate to `System Preferences ⇒ Keyboard ⇒ Keyboard Shortcuts ⇒ Input Sources` and enable or change them.
+If shortcuts aren't working, navigate to `System Preferences ⇒ Keyboard ⇒ Keyboard Shortcuts ⇒ Input Sources` and enable or change them.

-It is also possible to make Caps Lock key switch between default and Translit input source.
+It is also possible to make the Caps Lock key switch between the default and Translit input sources.
 See the following toggle in the `Input Sources` screen.<br/>
 <img src="doc/images/CapsLock.png" width="500px">
 <br/>